Our Governing Body

 I feel that the whole team at Farington Primary School have the same clear vision - they want nothing but the best for all the children.

-Please click here to find out more details of our governing body, their terms dates, roles and responsibilities and a register of interests.
+The following document provides further details of our governing body, terms of office, roles and responsibilities, attendance records and a register of interests.